 With respect to the size of a company, consider what you want most from your carrier and whether the larger or smaller company is more likely to provide it.

 - Lower Rates – Smaller companies with lower overhead may be able to provide lower rates.
 Larger companies have to cover the gecko's overhead, if you will, as well as other large company facility expenses – but they also have more resources to work with, and can be more creative with discounts.
 So check out pricing from both large and small companies and see whose are best.
+Remember your credit score may also affect your insurance premium.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 - Level of Service – Is service more important to you than price?
 Do you take comfort in having a dedicated agent in your hometown who knows you – and your insurance needs -- personally?
 Or are you satisfied with simply having a toll-free number to call if you need to speak with your carrier?
 To answer these questions, you’ll have to look beyond the mere size of the company to its business model.
 For example, both Allstate (which uses local agents) and GEICO (an online and call-center-based company that does not assign dedicated agents) are both large companies.
 They both have a reputation for providing solid service.
 However, your local Allstate agent is more likely to be proactive, checking on you personally to make certain your coverages are up to date.
 Larger companies also tend to provide faster, more accessible claims services than small ones.
 The tradeoff for that support is that you may feel like just a number, insignificant among many other claims.
 A smaller insurer may provide more personal service – if they are sufficiently accessible.